Introduction

 Disposal is often treated as an afterthought.
 In mining and earthmoving, residual value is highly variable and often overestimated.
 In some cases, the cost of demobilisation offsets any resale value.

-Ignoring this leads to overly optimistic life cycle cost estimates.
+Ignoring this leads to overly optimistic estimates.

-Life cycle cost vs maintenance strategy
+Life cycle cost (LCC) vs maintenance strategy

 Increasing preventative maintenance may increase short-term cost but reduce major failures.
 Extending component life may reduce rebuild frequency but increase failure risk.
 Improving inspection quality may reduce unplanned downtime.

-Life cycle cost gives you a way to evaluate these trade-offs properly instead of guessing.
+LCC gives you a way to evaluate these trade-offs properly instead of guessing.

-Where most life cycle cost models fail
+Where most models fail

 Most businesses understand the concept of life cycle cost.
 Where it breaks down is in execution.